 Rosemary Flatbread Crackers

-We tempt you to try these crunchy crackers scented with fresh rosemary.
-They are super simple and quick to make (you will need just one bowl and a rolling pin).
+These thin and crunchy rosemary crackers are super simple and quick to make (you will need just one bowl and a rolling pin).

 Ingredients for these crackers